 Most bank holidays I usually escape to destinations that is chosen based on the travel deals available but this Bank Holiday I have found a deal that was worth the change of plans.
 That’s provided sunny weather comes as part of the deal.
 I am heading on a little cruise on the Thames with a three-course meal and wine thrown in.
 Doesn’t that just make you tingle a little.
 You can follow along on my Instagram

 for live updates next Saturday.
-If you are after a tinggly sensation of your own, then check out the other experiences Tinggly offers
+If you are after a tinggly sensation of your own, then check out the other experiences Tours in London

-, both here in London and around the world.
+, both here in London and day trips outside of London.

 3. Experience UK’s Cool and Unique Spots

 There is more to the UK than just exploring London’s tourist-filled landmarks.
-How about combining a little culture with a bewitching dinning experience
+How about combining a little culture with a bewitching dining experience

 If that’s too far north for you then how about dinning in the middle of The Solent?
 How does a sailing on the solent for the sole purpose of dinning on a man-made island sound?
 Sounds good?
 Then Spitbank is the place to head to